alikariminik/Milestone-Project-One/README.md

         #### Returninng Visitor Goals

-        1. As a Returning Visitor, I want to be able to very quickly find how to book a table or if already have a booking, find a contact number in order to amend the booking.
+        1. As a Returning Visitor, I want to be able to very quickly find how to book a table or if already have a booking, find a contact number in case the customer needed to speak to a member of the team.

 -   ### Design
     -   #### Colour Scheme
         -   The Four main colours used are various shades of Yellow, Orange, White and Black.
 I have mainly avoided using absolute colours as I found these to be too harsh for the style I wanted to achieve.
 I decided on a color palette with the use of [Coolors]https://coolors.co/7a7978-87cbac-1d1a05-ffd07b-fdb833
     -   #### Typography
         -   I used the  'Smooch' font for the Logo with 'Cursive' as the fallback font in case for any reason the font isn't being imported into the site correctly.
-I found 'Smooch' through Google Fonts and I felt as though this font when displaying the name of the restaurant "Grizzo's" gave a clear signature-like look to the site which I felt gave the feeling of a real restaurant.
+I found 'Smooch' through Google Fonts and I felt as though this font; when displaying the name of the restaurant "Grizzo's"; gave a clear legible signature-like look to the site which I felt gave the feeling of a real restaurant.
         - Cursive was used on the Nav Bar as it produced a clean and legible output which is I thought was key for a Nav Bar.
-        - 'Gentium Book Basic' was used as Headings across the various site pages to ensure legibility consistency with Sans-Serif used as a fallback font.
+        - 'Gentium Book Basic' was used as Headings across the various site pages to ensure legibility consistency, with Sans-Serif used as a fallback font.

     -   #### Imagery
         -   Images over text.
 When someone visits a restaurant's website, they want to imagine themselves in that restaurant prior to going so that they know what they are potentially going to be spending a signifcant amount of money for.
 That is why the first thing you see when you access the page is a large back-ground hero image which showcases some of the elegant, eye-catching food that Grizzo's has to offer.
 This hero-image inconjunction with the the large image of the restaurant itself at the bottom of the Home page capture everything about this restaurant - delicious and elegant looking food in a beautiful, colourful environment.

     ### Wire Frames
-    /workspace/Milestone-Project-One/assets/wireframes
+    All [Wireframes](/workspace/Milestone-Project-One/assets/wireframes) can be viewed here.

-    Wireframes for my 4 pages (3screen-sizes each = 12 total) can be found via the link above or accessing the 'wireframes' folder in 'assets'.
+    Wireframes for my 4 pages (3screen-sizes each = 12 total) can be found via the link above or by accessing the 'wireframes' folder in 'assets'.

-    These wireframes, although drawn by hand, gave provided me with guide as to how each page should look per each of the common screen sizes.
-The wireframes weren't stuck to exactly - most noticable with the decision to go for 2 menu blocks in a row on the 'menu' page.
-All through-out the development process I experimented with various designs for differents areas of my page to see what looked good and what didn't and also to further develop my understanding of what properties caused what outcomes.
+    These wireframes, although drawn by hand, provided me with a guide as to how each page should look per each of the common screen sizes.
+The wireframes weren't stuck to exactly - most noticably with the decision to go for 2 menu blocks in a row on the 'menu' page, rather than all of them inline.
+All through-out the development process, I experimented with various designs for differents areas of my page to see what looked good and what didn't; and also to further develop my understanding of what properties caused what outcomes.

 -   ## Features